mcereal/botty/README.md

-# github-pr-review-bot
+# botty

-**github-pr-review-bot** is a simple Go application that posts open pull requests to a team communication app, and checks for stale PRs.
+**botty** is a simple Go application that posts open pull requests to a team communication app, and checks for stale PRs.

 Currently supported apps are: